associatedpress/harvester/README.md

    (harvester-backend@ap-harvester.iam.gserviceaccount.com).
 That account will need to be able to edit the sheet in question.

-2. Second, the sheet has to have at least two tabs: one named `entry` and one named `schema`.
-The `entry` tab is where Harvester will append records when users submit a form; the `schema` tab defines the structure of the form as described below.
-The sheet can certainly have other tabs in addition to these two.
+2. Second, the sheet needs to have at least two tabs: one named `entry` and one named `schema`.
+The `entry` tab is where Harvester will append records when users submit a form; the `schema` tab defines the structure of the form as described in the below documentation.
+The sheet can have other tabs in addition to these two.

 ## The Schema